Civil and Water Engineering (MSc)

 |Contact||Ask a question|

-A 2:2 honours degree in Civil or Water Engineering or a similar field such as Earth Sciences or Biosciences from a UK university, or an equivalent international degree qualification.
+A 2:2 honours degree in Civil, Structural, Water, Hydro, Water Waste, Water Supply, Coastal, Architectural Engineering, or a similar field such as Earth Sciences or Biosciences from a UK university, or an equivalent international degree qualification.
 If you have relevant industrial experience we will give your application individual consideration.

 Good mathematical skills are an advantage.